2005 Lexus GS 300 Expert Review:New Car Test Drive

 Like all true high-performance cars, the Lexus GS uses rear-wheel drive.
 Under normal driving conditions, the GS is smooth and effortless.
 This is no marshmallow, but the ride quality is smooth.
 The suspension absorbs road variations, while providing reassurance in tight turns and fast sweepers.
 The steering requires enough effort to instill that firm feeling of control often missing in luxury cars.

 Big, high-performance brakes bring the GS to a halt quickly and without drama.
-Anti-lock brakes (ABS) with Brake Assist, electronic traction control, and Vehicle Skid Control (VSC) are standard.
-Brake Assist interprets a quick push on the pedal as emergency braking and automatically ensures full braking power, even when drivers inappropriately relax pressure on the brake pedal.
-It's an excellent safety feature, as research has shown that many of us do not push the.
+Anti-lock brakes (ABS) with Brake Assist, electronic traction control, and Vehicle Stability Control are standard.
+Brake Assist can sense when the driver is in a panic braking situation and will automatically maintain full braking power, even if the driver mistakenly relaxes pressure on the brake pedal.
+It's an excellent safety feature, as research has shown that.

 Options As Tested